McNamara84/elmo/README.md

   - Example value: `Scripts written and run using Wolfram Mathematica (confirmed with versions 10.2 to 11.1).
 Assumes raw data matches format produced by a LTQ Orbitrap Velos mass spectrometer and exported by the proprietary software (Xcalibur) to a comma-separated values (.csv) file.
 The .csv files are the expected input into the Mathematica scripts. `

 - Other
   Other description information that does not fit into an existing category.
-Is mapped to `<descriptions><description descriptionType="Other">` in the DataCite scheme.
+Content of the field is mapped to `<descriptions><description descriptionType="Other">` in the DataCite scheme.
   - Data type: String
   - Occurence: 0-1
   - The corresponding field in the database where the value is saved is called: `description` in the table `description` with `type = Other`